cfdp/cfdp.dk/wp-content/plugins/adminimize/readme.txt

 == Frequently Asked Questions ==
 = Help with "Your own options" =
-My english ist gruesome here and there and you can see the [entry on the WP community forum](http://wordpress.org/support/topic/328449 "[Plugin: Adminimize] Help with "Your own options" (3 posts)") for help with great function.
+See the [entry on the WP community forum](http://wordpress.org/support/topic/328449 "[Plugin: Adminimize] Help with "Your own options" (3 posts)") for help with great function to add custom/own options.

 = Post about the plugin with helpful hints =
  * [wpbeginner.com: How to Hide Unnecessary Items From WordPress Admin with Adminimize](http://www.wpbeginner.com/plugins/how-to-hide-unnecessary-items-from-wordpress-admin-with-adminimize/)